Your Brunei cheat sheet that cover customs clearance and import duties for your eCommerce international shipping needs, eCommerce insights, and more

 This gives product details, shipment volume in kilogram or cubic meter, and serves as a checklist to ensure shipment has been packed correctly or not.

-This gives total shipment value usually in US dollar.
-Helps to determine the import duties and taxes, and eligibility of shipment.
+This gives total shipment value usually in US dollar and helps to determine the import duties and taxes, and eligibility of shipment.

 If you are shipping without a logistics partner that can clear customs on your behalf, you may need to include the following shipping documentation as well:

-84% of Bruneians prefer making payment using credit or debit cards.
+According to Brunei’s Authority for Info-communications Technology, 84% of Bruneians prefer making payment using credit or debit cards.
 This is followed by online bank transfers (36%), e-wallets (27%) and offline payment or cash on delivery (19%).
+ECommerce merchants looking to enter the market would do well to have multiple payment methods to attract more consumers.

 Saturday, Sunday and public holidays are non-working days.
 Please expect shipment delays on these days.